Lead in Drinking Water

 homes with lead service lines, customers may have to flush the line for a

 longer period, perhaps one minute, before drinking.

 - Use cold water for cooking and preparing baby formula.
 Do not cook with or drink water from the hot water tap; lead dissolves more easily into hot water.
 Do not use water from the hot water tap to make baby formula.

-- Test your water for lead.
+- Test your water for lead or copper.
 Contact your water system for more information about getting your water tested.
 Some water systems may offer to test your water free of charge.
 Your water system can also provide information about local laboratories that conduct lead testing.
 If you're a private well water user, you should contact a DEP-accredited lab for information about water testing.
 Here is the link to a listing of DEP-accredited labs.